 - Determine the quality, adequacy and effectiveness of the Company’s control environment.

-Members of the Committee shall be appointed by the Board from amongst the Directors and Committee shall fulfill the following requirements:-
+Members of the Committee shall be appointed by the Board from amongst the Directors and the Committee shall fulfill the following requirements:-

 - Membership shall consist of no fewer than three (3) members;

-- All the members shall be independent non-executive directors;
+- All the members shall be Independent Non-Executive Directors;

-In this respect, the Board adopts the definition of “independent director” as defined under the Listing Requirements of Bursa Malaysia Securities Berhad
+In this respect, the Board adopts the definition of “independent director” as defined under the Main Market Listing Requirements (“MMLR”) of Bursa Malaysia Securities Berhad (“Bursa Securities”).

-- a member of the Malaysian Institute of Accountants (“MIA”); or
+- A member of the Malaysian Institute of Accountants (“MIA”); or

-- holds a degree / masters / doctorate in accounting or finance and at least three (3) years’ post qualification experience in accounting or finance; or
+- Either one of the following qualifications and at least three (3) years’ post qualification experience in accounting or finance: